Pouch Review

 Grinds keeps it simple.
 The ingredient list reads more like a coffee product than a supplement.

-• Glycerin: Keeps the coffee grounds moist.
+• Glycerin: Keeps the contents moist.

 What's Missing